nuntipat/MicroVSA-Training/README.md

 3. Train the model

-    Option 1) automatically train all models
+    Option 1) automatically train some representative models (N rounds for each model) and report the best accuracy

     ```
-    $ ./train.sh
+    $ ./train.sh <N>
     ```

-    Option 2) train a model on a specific dataset with custom parameters e.g. the following command train five MCU-optimized LDC models (Df=64) on the UCI Human Activity Recognition Dataset.
-The training script saves all trained models in the `result` directory and report the best accuracy.
+    Option 2) train a model on a specific dataset with custom parameters, e.g., the following command trains five MCU-optimized LDC models (Df = 64) on the UCI Human Activity Recognition Dataset.
+The training script saves all trained models in the `result` directory and reports the best accuracy

     ```bash
     # run `python train.py -h` to view all options
     $ python train.py -d har -n 5 -df 64
     ```

-    The `result` directory contains the model in npy format, training log (log.txt) and image of the confusion matrix (result.png)
+    The `result` directory contains the model in npy format, the training log (log.txt), and an image of the confusion matrix (result.png)

     ```
     data/